 Luan Gallery is open to the public Tuesday to Saturday from 11am – 5pm and Sundays from 12 – 5pm.
-Gallery admission is free.
+All are welcome.